CHANDLER ENGINEERING Trademark

 Trademark Overview

-Scientific instruments, namely, Flow loops, namely, fluid circulation systems comprised of progressive cavity pumps, interchangeable test sections, flow meters, pressure transducers, and temperature-controlled piping, progressive cavity pumps, namely, low-shear, variable-speed rotary pumps, electrical pressure transducers, differential pressure sensors, test sections of varying diameters, namely, removable flow tubes for frictional pressure loss and rheology testing, fluid reservoirs for storing, conditioning, and supplying test fluids, and downloadable software for data acquisition and control of fluid circulation systems; Pilot plants, namely, bench-scale units for laboratory use comprised of electrically heated reactors, namely, electronic process control systems, used for simulating oil and gas and petrochemical processes, as well as chemical, pharmaceutical, renewable energy, and food and beverage applications, reactors, heat exchangers, distillation columns, magnetic separators, ...
+International Class 009: Scientific instruments, namely, Flow loops, namely, fluid circulation systems comprised of progressive cavity pumps being laboratory pumps for fluid testing and analysis, interchangeable test sections, flow meters, pressure transducers, and temperature-controlled piping; electrical pressure transducers; differential pressure sensors; test sections of varying diameters, namely, removable flow tubes for frictional pressure loss and rheology testing all being test tubes; laboratory apparatus in the nature of fluid reservoirs for storing, conditioning, and supplying test fluids; downloadable software for data acquisition and control of fluid circulation systems; Pilot plants, namely, bench-scale units for laboratory use comprised of electrically heated laboratory chemical reactors for use in electronic process control systems that simulate oil and gas and petrochemical processes, as well as for use in chemical, pharmaceutical, renewable energy, and food and beverag...

 chandler engineering